archiejs/archiejs-docs/README.md

 You can find examples for a [module directory](https://github.com/archiejs/demo-basicapp-googlecloudvision-reciept-scanner/tree/master/modules) and [dependency tree (see var `exports.app`)](https://github.com/archiejs/demo-basicapp-googlecloudvision-reciept-scanner/blob/master/deptree.js) in our demo app.

-## Benefits
+## Advantages recap

+1. Loose coupling: Organizing nodejs project into small independent modules using dependency injection.
+The modules act like Java packages, where they make limited functionality publicaly available.
+2. Manage lifecycle of modules: Archiejs knows the dependencies between different modules in the project and initializes them in the right sequence.
+(In the next versions, this can be built on to manage lifecycle events of modules).
+3. Better testing: Each module will have its own suite of testcases.
+Its easier to mock modules becuase service boundaries are better defined.
+4. Better maintainablity: Each module can have its own versioning of npm modules.
+One archiejs module can use an older version of an npm module, while the newer written once use newer versions.
+   (see section on differences with npm modules below)
+5. Lesser boilerplate: Applying enhancers to modules and reduce boiler plate code.
+For example, we can can convert objects into db-tables or wrap them using microservices, using existing enhancers (see `demo-webapp-mongo-redis-ticket_booking`).
+6. Reusablity: Because service boundaries are better defined, its easier to split a modular monolith into microserveces when the need arises; and also reuse the modules in different projects.
+7. All your codebase is in one place.

+## Who should us it

-* Offers better handling of complex nodejs projects.
+* Will your project grow bigger and perhaps you would need to break it into microservices.
+Archiejs offers better handling of complex nodejs projects.
 [ArchitectJs presentation](http://www.slideshare.net/sergimansilla/architecting-large-nodejs-applications-14912706) is a good source for understanding the benefits of the architecture.

-* Offers a way to write business logic in isolated modules - thin wrappers over NPM modules.
+* Do you care about code reusablity across several client projects.
+Archiejs offers a better and consistent way to write business logic in isolated/reusable modules - with clear service boundaries.
-* Modules have a lifecycle and are initialized in proper sequence, as per the dependency injection/chaining tree.

 ## Demo apps